learn-co-curriculum/phase-1-javascript-functional-library-project/README.md

 `fi.functions(object)`

-Returns a sorted list of the names of every method in an object — that is to say, the name of every function property of the object.
+Returns a sorted collection of the names of every method in an object — that is to say, the name of every function property of the object.

 ```javascript